IMS94/spring-boot-jwt-authorization/README.md

-# JWT Authentication with Spring Boot’s inbuilt OAuth2 Resource Server
+# Role Based Access Control (RBAC) with Spring Boot and JWT

-**This repo hosts the source code corresponding to the article [JWT Authentication with Spring Boot’s inbuilt OAuth2 Resource Server](https://loneidealist.medium.com/stateless-jwt-authentication-with-spring-boot-a-better-approach-1f5dbae6c30f)**.
+This repo hosts the source code for the article **Role Based Access Control (RBAC) with Spring Boot and JWT**.

-This example project demonstrates the usage of Spring Boot OAuth2 Resource Server with JWT configuration to protect a REST API with JWT based authentication.
+This example project demonstrates how to use the Spring Boot's inbuilt OAuth2 Resoure Server to authenticate and authorize REST APIs with JWT.
+First, we have enabled **JWT authentication** and secondly, have introduced **Role Based Access Control (RBAC)** by mapping a roles claim in JWT to granted authorities in Spring Security.

 Furthermore, provides a "/login" endpoint to generate and issue JWTs upon successful login by the users.